theophane-droid/cloudsim-agent/README.md

 - mockito-all-1.9.5
 - ini4j

 Others versions could works but didn't be tested.
+All the librairies are in the lib folder.

 ## 2 Organization of the project